Wildfire Los Angeles

 To make defensible space more understandable and manageable, a series of zones have been established.
 These zones are specific to the content in them, and the effect flames and embers may have on adjacent zones (or your home).

-The details of Zone 0 are undergoing revision, including public input.
-MySafe:LA has completed a survey related to Zone 0 and has shared it with a combinatino of civic leaders, fire departments, and community leaders.
-If you’d like to review the results of the survey, you may download it here.
+MySafe:LA has completed a Zone 0 survey and shared it with civic leaders, fire departments, and community leaders.
+You may download the results here.

 Click to view each tip.
 Click again to close.